8rightside/Resistance/README.md

 ## Usage
 ### Creating a resistor
 Likely the most common thing you'll want to do is create a `Resistor`.
-Whether that be from specifiying the bands or by passing a value it couldn't be easier.
+Whether that be from specifying the bands or by passing a value it couldn't be easier.
 ```swift
 import Resistance